Hikyn/barbershop-project/README.md

 [Repo link](https://github.com/Hikyn/barbershop-project-landing)
 ## 2. Scheduling appointment (complicated form on React with 5 steps)
-HTML/CSS/JS/React
+HTML/CSS/TS/React
 This is a page for making appointments.
-Users will be navigated through 5 steps of making appointment.
+Users will be navigated through 5 steps of making appointment, receiving data on the fly via my REST API.
 1. Choosing location
 2. Selecting services
 3. Selecting prefered barber